wuehr1999/lois_ecu/README.md

 - NMEA parser on RS232_1 (used for UBLOX GPS)
 - NMEA parser on RS232_2 (used for KVH-C100 fluxgate compass)
 - Host communication via UART and/ or USB
-- Recording of RPM, torque and compass heading over a given time
+- 2048 Byte reealtime reord buffer ( recording of RPM, torque and compass heading over a given time )
+- Easy human readable and debuggable ASCII communication leaned on modbus protocol with optional checksum

 ### Host communication protocol